bomonike/azure-chatgbt/README.md

 1. The [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview) uses OpenAI's [large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model) that became famous in 2023 for its ability to <strong>generate</strong> new content based on existing content.
 LLMs also enable [content summarization](https://www.zdnet.com/article/how-to-use-chatgpt-to-summarize-a-book-article-or-research-paper/), semantic search, and natural language to code translation.
 Users can access the service through REST APIs, Python SDK, or the web-based interface in the Azure OpenAI Studio.

-   The version of OpenAI used is specified in the terraform.tfvars file:
+   The version of OpenAI used is specified in the <a href="#terraform.tfvars">terraform.tfvars</a> file:

    <pre>openai_deployments = [
   {